EriksenJ/ra_guide/README.md

 - The task supervisor agrees that the task has been completed.

+# Reporting and notes

+## Format

+When you report on a task or write notes or documentation, the preferred output format is markdown files ending in `.md`.
+These can easily be compiled into pdfs, word documents, or other relevant format using `pandoc` or `quarto`.

+Markdown files can be edited using most text editors.
+I prefer using VS Code and Obsidian.

 # Coding

 We will write most of our project code in a combination of R, Stata, and SAS (the latter for registry data).